 Your tent and personal belongings need to be packed and given to the race organisation before you begin stage 1 and 2.

 No vehicles, caravans, motorhomes, etc are permitted into the official Camps.
-If you have a supporter with a vehicle please read the Supporters page.
+If you have a supporter with a vehicle please read the Supporters page which has a lot of information on near by camping spots.

 Want the luxury of arriving at an already set up campsite at the end of each day?
 Or simply can’t fit in the camping gear in your luggage?
 A setup tent, a camp chair, tent lights, and a foam mat are a part of this package.
 Tents are a roomy 3 person with a floor space of 2.8 x 2.25m.